BalugeAkiza/Predicting_student_Grade/README.md

 # Predicting_student_Grade
-This a simple linearregression model predicts the grade of a student given his/her age,sexe, study time,free time, absences,the first terme grade and the second term grade.
+This a simple linear regression model which predicts the grade of a student given his/her age,sexe, study time,free time, absences,the first terme grade and the second term grade.